ofiwg/libfabric/man/fi_tagged.3.md

   known as the fenced operation, be deferred until all previous operations targeting the same target endpoint have completed.

-The following flags may be used with fi_tsearch.
+The following flags may be used with fi_trecvmsg.

+*FI_PEEK*
+: The peek flag may be used to see if a specified message has arrived.
+  A peek request is often useful on endpoints that have provider allocated buffering enabled (see fi_rx_attr total_buffered_recv).
+  Unlike standard receive operations, a receive operation with the FI_PEEK flag set does not remain queued with the provider until the peek completes successfully.
+If no data is available, the FI_PEEK receive will complete with a status of FI_ENOMSG.

+  If a peek request locates a matching message, the operation will complete successfully.
+The returned completion data will indicate the metadata associated with the message, such as the message length, completion flags, available CQ data, and tag.
+The data available is subject to the completion entry format (e.g. struct fi_cq_tagged_entry).

+  An application may supply a buffer as part of the peek operation.
+If given, the provider may return a copy of the message data.
+The returned data is limited to the size of the input buffer(s) or the message size, if smaller.
+A provider indicates if data is available by setting the buf field of the CQ entry to the user's first input buffer.
+If buf is NULL, no data was available to return.
+A provider may return NULL even if the peek operation completes successfully.
+Note that the CQ entry len field will reference the size of the message, not necessarily the size of the returned data.

 *FI_CLAIM*
-: Indicates that when a search successfully finds a matching message, the message is claimed by caller.
-Subsequent searches cannot find the same message, although they may match other messages that have the same tag.
+: If this flag is used in conjunction with FI_PEEK, it indicates if the peek request completes successfully -- indicating that a matching message was located -- the message is claimed by caller.
+Claimed messages can only be retrieved using a subsequent, paired receive operation with the FI_CLAIM flag set.
+A receive operation with the FI_CLAIM flag set, but FI_PEEK not set is used to retrieve a previously claimed message.

+  In order to use the FI_CLAIM flag, an application must supply a struct fi_context structure as the context for the receive operation.
+The same fi_context structure used for an FI_PEEK + FI_CLAIM operation must be used by the paired FI_CLAIM request.

 *FI_DISCARD*
+: This flag must be used in conjunction with either FI_PEEK or FI_CLAIM.
-: Indicates that if a search successfully finds a matching message, that the message is discarded by the provider, as the data is not needed by the application.
+  If this flag is used in conjunction with FI_PEEK, it indicates if the peek request completes successfully -- indicating that a matching message was located -- the message is discarded by the provider, as the data is not needed by the application.
+This flag may also be used in conjunction with FI_CLAIM in order to retrieve and discard a message previously claimed using an FI_PEEK + FI_CLAIM request.

+  If this flag is set, the input buffer(s) and length parameters.

 # RETURN VALUE